-Do you have an age requirement to participate in your race?
+Do you have an age requirement to participate in your events?

 Minors (under the age of 18) are allowed to participate as long as the parent/guardian gives permission.
 We do not have a specific age requirement because we believe the parent/guardian knows best what their child can handle.